 The Yemeni Restaurant

-I highly recommend visiting this restaurant – not just for food but for meeting new people and possibly organizing tours to other parts of Somaliland.
-The restaurant also offers a good vegan option, foul (beans) and bread which became my stable food.
-The first day I went there I met Riad who used to work in the tourism industry in Yemen but had now left the country because of the war and works at the Yemeni restaurant in Hargeisa.
-Riad introduced me to some other people too, and before I knew it, I was already sitting in some random house and chewing khat with people I had just met.
+I highly recommend visiting this restaurant—not just for the food, but also for meeting new people and even arranging tours to other parts of Somaliland.
+The restaurant serves a great vegan option, foul (beans) with bread, which quickly became my staple meal.
+On my first visit, I met Riad, a former tourism professional from Yemen who had relocated to Hargeisa because of the war and was now working at the restaurant.
+He introduced me to other people too, and before I knew it, I was sitting in a stranger’s home, sharing conversations and chewing khat with people I had just met.
 Check out the location of the restaurant here.

 Meeting Local People

-The best thing about visiting Somaliland for sure is meeting new people.
-There are not so many tourists in Somaliland (in fact, I didn’t meet any other travelers while I was there) and people are very curious to know more about you and why you’re visiting their country.
+The best part of visiting Somaliland is without a doubt meeting new people.
+Since there are so few tourists (in fact, I didn’t meet a single other traveler during my stay), locals are genuinely curious about you and eager to know why you’ve come to their country.

 Things to Do in Hargeisa

-While I would still say, that meeting new people is still the best part of visiting Hargeisa as there are actually not that many things to do, here are some ideas for your trip.
+While I would still say, that meeting new people is the best part of visiting Hargeisa as there are actually not that many traditional tourist attractions, here are some ideas for your trip.

 Hargeisa War Memorial in Freedom Square